gbenroscience/gscanner-swift/README.md

 Swift library for scanning text strings into tokens based on pre-defined tokens

-gscanner-swift is a simple Javascript library that helps you quickly scan a string and split it into substrings based on an array of supplied tokens.
+gscanner-swift is a simple Swift library that helps you quickly scan a string and split it into substrings based on an array of supplied tokens.

 This library benchmarks very fast and is stable.